 The Prepaid MasterCard[®] works like a debit card, with your account balance stored on it.
-When you use the Prepaid MasterCard[®], the amount of the eligible expenses will be deducted automatically from your Health Care Flexible Spending Account and payment will be electronically transferred to the provider/merchant.
+When you use the Prepaid MasterCard[®], the amount of the eligible dental and vision expenses will be deducted automatically from your Limited Purpose Health Care Flexible Spending Account and will be electronically transferred to the provider/merchant.
 There are no monthly bills and no interest.
 The total amount you elected for the plan year is available for reimbursement at the start of the year, regardless of your contributions at the time of reimbursement.